BretFisher/nodejs-rocks-in-docker/README.md

 In the `base` stage above, you'll want to copy in your package files and then only install production dependencies.
 Use npm's `ci` command that will only reference the lock file for which exact versions to install.
 Apparently it's faster than `npm install`.

-Then you'll install `devDependencies` in a future stage, but `ci` doesn't support dev-only dependency install, so you'll need to use `npm install --only=development` in the `dev` stage.
+Then you'll install `devDependencies` in a future stage, but `ci` doesn't support dev-only dependency install, so you'll need to use `npm install` in the `dev` stage.

 ### Change user to `USER node`